powsybl/powsybl.github.io/docs/tutorials/itools/extend-itools.md

 ## Implementing the `getCommand` method
 The `getCommand` method returns an instance of the `com.powsybl.tools.Command` interface.
 This interface declares your command, defining its name, its description and a theme.
 The theme is used to group the commands by category.
-Please read this documentation [page](https://powsybl.github.io/docs/tools/index.html#available-commands) to discover the existing theme.
+Please read this documentation [page](../../tools/index.md#available-commands) to discover the existing themes.
 In our tutorial, we chose to create a new theme, called `Network`.

 ```java
     private static final String CASE_FILE = "case-file";